Ethan2806/fastpages2/_posts/2022-09-26-Movie-Generator.md

 permalink: /moviegeneratordata/
 ---
 # Movie Generator
-- This is a button that will randomly generate a name from a great player in the NBA
+- This is a button that will randomly generate a movie name

 <button id="1">Click Me!</button>
 <p id="random"></p>